Updated: February 18, 2025Published: February 19, 2021

 What is a scratch disk?

-This makeshift memory, known as a scratch disk, is used because many of the files you might work on inside Photoshop will be very large.
-Storing them and other temporary data in RAM—which is a lot smaller than Mac’s storage drive—would fill it up incredibly quickly, causing your Mac to grind to a halt.
+We’d like to warn you that storing temporary data in RAM—which is much smaller than a Mac’s storage drive—would fill it up incredibly quickly, causing your Mac to grind to a halt.

 What causes Photoshop’s “scratch disk full” error?